-32. Example: “Mania” of persecution – the progressive and reactionary moments of an illness
+32. Example: persecution “mania” – the progressive and reactionary moments of an illness

 "Mania" of persecution is a very widespread illness; in the broadest sense it is the ultimate social disease.
-The term "mania" of persecution is nothing but a label, the meaning of which, however, signifies the inability of those who invented this term being unable to mean what they say when they use such a label.
+The term "mania" of persecution is nothing but a label, the meaning of which, however, signifies that those who invented this term are not able to mean what they say when they use such a label.
 If somebody experiences a threat from all expressions which he gets from his surroundings, a threat to his existence, a menace against his "life", if he even by his fantasy produces impressions (hallucinations) for which there are no directly ascertainable causes in the material present, then the established medical fabricators of diagnoses declare him to be paranoid, a persecution maniac.
 Agoraphobia (fear of crossing wide places), fear of bridges, claustrophobia (fear of overcrowded rooms), hypochondria (fear of the failure of one’s own body), erythrophobia (fear of blushing) etc. are nothing but special manifestations of "mania" of persecution.
-"Mania" of persecution is nothing but the labelled, proscribed, discriminated and defamed reverse or continuation of what is popularily called by the vernacular "well understandable distrust" ["gesundes Misstrauen"].
+"Mania" of persecution is nothing but the labelled, proscribed, discriminated and defamed reverse or continuation of what the vernacular calls "healthy distrust".
 "Mania" of persecution is caused by the fact that in the capitalist society the single isolated person is nothing but an object; thus, "mania" of persecution is an expression of the polar relation between life and capitalism, between organic, living matter and inorganic, dead matter.

-The isolated human being suffers from anxiety, feels threatened by unknown "powers", because he cannot see through the social reality, because this reality is strange to him, because the existing relation between him and the reality is a relation of mutual alienation: basic condition of the capitalist society is exactly this loneliness and isolation, combined to the lack of consciousness with regard to this relation.
-The reactionary moment of the illness "mania" of persecution is the inhibition, even immobility (paralysis) which it means for the objectively powerless, isolated and alienated persecution"maniac".
+The isolated human being suffers from anxiety, feels threatened by unknown "powers", because he cannot see through the social reality, because this reality is strange to him, because the existing relation between him and the reality is a relation of mutual alienation: the basic condition of the capitalist society is exactly this loneliness and isolation, combined to the lack of consciousness with regard to this relation.
+The reactionary moment of the illness "mania" of persecution is the inhibition, even immobility (paralysis) which it means for the objectively powerless, isolated and alienated persecution "maniac".
 The progressive moment, on the other hand, is the protest against the ruling relations of production, which impress the ill person – thoroughly in line with reality (adequate to reality) – as hostile and life-threatening.
-The task and function of agitation must be to get the social reality clear to be seen through by the ill person and to turn his and her protest, which lacks any orientation (undirected paralyzed protest) into collective activities of resistance against the disease-causing and life-destroying social relations.
+The task and function of agitation must be to make the social reality transparent for the ill person and to turn his and her protest, which lacks any orientation (undirected paralyzed protest) into collective activities of resistance against the disease-causing and life-destroying social relations.

-The destructive usability of the "mania" of persecution as a social illness manifests in the mobilization of the reactionary moment of the "mania" of persecution put into practice by the small radical minority of the agents and henchmen of capitalism, who have the whole material potential of violence in society at their disposal (weapons, prisons, courts, hospitals, mental hospitals and nursing homes etc. etc.: XY-Zimmermann – the instigator by television – Baader-Meinhof-hysteria, wanted posters, instigation campaigns staged by the Genscher-Springer-Loewenthal-gang).
+The destructive usability of the "mania" of persecution as a social illness manifests itself in the mobilization of the reactionary moment of the "mania" of persecution, put into practice by the small radical minority of the agents and henchmen of capitalism, who have the whole material potential of violence in society at their disposal (weapons, prisons, courts, hospitals, mental hospitals and nursing homes etc. etc.: XY-Zimmermann – the instigator on television – Baader-Meinhof-hysteria, wanted posters, instigation campaigns staged by the Genscher-Springer-Loewenthal-gang).

 On the other hand, the fear of the rulers (that is, their "mania" of persecution), which is thoroughly in line with reality, is the reaction to the dormant power of a population acting collectively and in solidarity, a power that is held down by the rulers permanently and by violence; "their thousandfold fear needs to be guarded a thousandfold".

-The lonely human being, as well as the amorphous mass of the population, is only the object and not the subject of the process of history.
-The persecution"maniac", externally determined by alienation, manipulated, subject to persecution, finds himself delivered without any protection to the objectively murderous relations of production of the ruling social"order".
+The lonely and isolated human being, as well as the amorphous mass of the population, is only the object and not the subject of the process of history.
+The persecution "maniac", externally determined by alienation, manipulated, subject to persecution, finds himself delivered without any protection to the objectively murderous relations of production of the ruling social "order".
 Thus, „mania“ of persecution is thoroughly in line with reality, it is an adequate expression of reality.

-If the persecution"maniac" gets into a completely harmless small talk in a coffee shop with a person unknown to him and is asked by this person where he comes from and where he lives, the persecution"maniac" soon becomes restless and fears that the person he is talking to could be a spy of the Office for the Protection of the Constitution. – There are indeed many such agents and there are a lot of people who act as informers of such state institutions, even unknowlingly or out of selfish interests (again "mania" of persecution).
-If the persecution"maniac" eats a herring he thinks it may have been poisoned and contaminated to make him sick personally or even to kill him and that there exists somewhere a plan to this purpose. – There exists the so-called environmental contamination, committed under and by the life-inimical dictatorship of capitalism, and this is a matter of fact constituting an absolutely real menace against the life of human beings, a menace based on reality by which everyone is struck.
+If the persecution "maniac" gets into a completely harmless small talk in a coffee shop with a person unknown to him and is asked by this person where he comes from and where he lives, the persecution "maniac" soon becomes uneasy and fears that the person he is talking to could be a spy of the Federal Office for the Protection of the Constitution [Verfassungsschutz]. – There are indeed many such agents and there are a lot of people who act as informers of such state institutions, even unknowingly or out of selfish interests (again "mania" of persecution).
+If the persecution "maniac" eats a herring, he thinks it may have been poisoned and contaminated to make him sick personally or even to kill him and that there exists somewhere a plan to this purpose. – The so-called environmental contamination does exist, committed under and by the life-inimical dictatorship of capitalism, and this is a matter of fact constituting an absolutely real menace against the life of human beings, a menace based on reality by which everyone is struck.

-The persecution"maniac" because of his anxiety doesn't want to go to the doctor and he fears the check-up, the therapy, injections, operations, amputations etc. – Before there is done an examination his "personal data" are taken down, and also his biography (anamnesis), he must present his identity card, as with the police, show his purse (has he paid his health insurance or not), just like in the grocer’s shop or as if he were visiting his future father-in-law for the first time, and he must undress in order to let them take a look at him and to touch him just like a cow at the cattle market, and he has to look forward to his diagnosis like the defendant to the sentence at the court.
+The persecution "maniac" because of his anxiety doesn't want to go to the doctor and he fears the check-up, the therapy, injections, operations, amputations etc. – Before an examination is done his "personal data" are taken down, and also his biography (anamnesis), he must present his identity card, as with the police, show his purse (has he paid his health insurance or not), just like in the grocer’s shop or as if he were visiting his future father-in-law for the first time, and he must undress in order to let them take a look at him and to touch him just like a cow at the cattle market, and he has to look forward to his diagnosis like the defendant to the sentence at the court.
 And then comes the therapy, the punishment: he must stop smoking, stop drinking, he has to undergo treatment with injections that cause him pain, he has to undergo operations, he must agree to the removal of organs or limbs.
-And neither during the check-ups nor after his being "restituted" ("recovery"), no one will tell him the true causes about the how and the why of these procedures!
+And neither during the check-ups nor after his being "restored" ("recovery"), will anybody tell him the true causes about the how and the why of these procedures!

 - "Mania" of persecution ?
 No, reality!

-Or suppose that the persecution"maniac" turns to a newspaper to get it to make his needs and the needs of society the content of an article: The journalist, who represents certain social interests, will deal with him trying to mask this real function of his.
-Perhaps the journalist will give some explanations to the persecution"maniac" how to present his case, he will speak about the constraints involved in this matter, about the "public opinion", the advertising clients and subscribers who have to be treated very carefully.
-Finally, if the persecution"maniac" is lucky, perhaps some little article may appear.
-The hallucinating persecution"maniac" does not recognize neither himself nor his case in such an article.
-Now he will be of the opinion that for him the world has turned into something he no longer understands, as he means.
+Or suppose that the persecution "maniac" turns to a newspaper to get it to make his needs and the needs of society the content of an article: The journalist, who represents certain social interests, will deal with him trying to mask this real function of his.
+Perhaps the journalist will give some explanations to the persecution "maniac" how to present his case, he will speak about the constraints involved in this matter, about the "public opinion", the advertising clients and subscribers who have to be treated very carefully.
+Finally, if the persecution "maniac" is lucky, perhaps some little article may appear.
+The hallucinating persecution "maniac" does not recognize neither himself nor his case in this article.
+Now he will be of the opinion that for him the world has turned into something he no longer understands.
 And then suddenly a large article by a professor or even by a minister is published, and in this article you read completely different things.
-It says that the persecution"maniac" is a persecution maniac indeed, that he is mad and a criminal and that he "cannot be tolerated and must be disposed of as quickly as possible".
+It says that the persecution "maniac" is a persecution maniac indeed, that he is mad and a criminal and that he "cannot be tolerated and must be disposed of as quickly as possible".

 - "Mania" of persecution?
 No!
 Reality!